kyomu2010/MergeSort/README.md

-## A java program demonstrating mergesort as a sequential and parallel (with threads) algorithm
+## A java program comparing sequential and parallel (with threads) implementations of mergesort algorithm